CSS Gradient Generator

 Frequently Asked Questions

-How many colors can I use?
+How many color stops can I add to my gradient?

-Is the CSS cross-browser compatible?
+Is the generated gradient CSS code cross-browser compatible?